Mavisan6/Assignment/README.md

 Raster files store pixel-based data and are accompanied by files like `.tfw` and `.tif.aux.xml` which contain georeferencing information and metadata.
 These files ensure that the raster data aligns correctly with the map coordinates.

-- **habcon.tiff**: A Habitat Connectivity map used to extract connectivity values and perform zonal statistics.
+- **habmap.tif**: A Habitat Connectivity map used to extract connectivity values and perform zonal statistics.
 This map was previously created using Circuitscape as part of my [BSc dissertation project](https://www.linkedin.com/posts/mariavittoria-santarelli_sustainableagriculture-agroecological-community-activity-6954342396763504641-3Ndx?utm_source=share&utm_medium=member_desktop).

 ### Additional Contextual Data